HTML Text Formatting

 HTML <sub> Element

-The HTML <sub>
+The HTML <sub> element

 defines subscript text.
 Subscript text appears half a character below the